 Please note that subtitles and closed captions have another entity to describe them in iconik and components shouldn't be used to model them

-If you would like more information on using formats it is contained under Asset Formats Guide.
+If you would like more information on using formats and files it is contained under Asset Files Guide.

 Examples of Formats